TSun-tech/Gargareta_etal/README.md

 # Gargareta_etal
 The repository contains analysis pipelines for Gargareta et al, 2022 manuscript.

-The corresponding scipts will be uploaded after reviewed by
+The corresponding scripts will be complete with uploading soon after the cross-check of code annotaitons.